josephkirk/EmotionEngine/README.md

 - Emotion state management system
 - EmotionComponent for attaching emotions to any actor
 - EmotionSubsystem for tracking and querying emotional entities
+- EmotionInteractionInterface for objects to affect emotions of other actors
+- EmotionInfluencer base class for creating emotion-affecting objects
 - Spatial queries for finding entities with specific emotions
 - Event-based notification system for emotion changes
+- Support for emotional influence with distance-based falloff
+- Configurable emotional susceptibility and immunity
 - Blueprint-friendly API
 - Easy integration with AI behavior trees and other systems